freeCodeCamp/i18n-curriculum/curriculum/challenges/ukrainian/08-data-analysis-with-python/data-analysis-with-python-course/python-functions-and-collections.md

 # --description--

-*Замість використаного у відеоматеріалі notebooks.ai можна користуватись блокнотом Google Colab.*
+*Instead of using notebooks.ai like it shows in the video, you can use Google Colab instead.*

-Додаткові ресурси:
+More resources:

--  <a href="https://github.com/ine-rmotr-curriculum/ds-content-python-under-10-minutes" target="_blank" rel="noopener noreferrer nofollow">Блокноти на GitHub</a>
+-  <a href="https://github.com/ine-rmotr-curriculum/ds-content-python-under-10-minutes" target="_blank" rel="noopener noreferrer nofollow">Notebooks on GitHub</a>
--  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">Як відкрити блокноти з GitHub, використовуючи Google Colab.</a>
+-  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">How to open Notebooks from GitHub using Google Colab.</a>

 # --questions--

 ## --text--

-Яка головна різниця між списками та кортежами в Python?
+What is the main difference between lists and tuples in Python?

 ## --answers--

-Кортежі є незмінними.
+Tuples are immutable.

 ---

-Списки є впорядкованими.
+Lists are ordered.

 ---

-Кортежі є невпорядкованими.
+Tuples are unordered.

 ## --video-solution--